 What is a white witch?

-Quite simply one who has good intentions and who does not try to amplify their ‘magick’ by attempting to appeal to, or invoke dark forces, or evil.
+Quite simply a white witch has good intentions and does not try to amplify their ‘magick’ by attempting to appeal to or invoke dark forces, or evil.
 I would consider that, in reality, the difference between white and black magick is purely related to the state of mind, or, more accurately, the mentality, of the user.

 ‘Magick’, by the way, is an alternative spelling of ‘magic’ invented by the Black occultist Aleister Crowley, though now it is commonly used by all those who consider that they practice ‘serious’ magic/magick.